SMART Health Check-in

 Same-Device (Patient Portal)

 Patient is on their own device.
-They click a button, a popup opens, they pick their health app, review and share data.
-The popup returns to the portal page with a response_code to close the loop.
+They click a button, the page opens the picker, they pick their health app, review and share data.
+The redirect return lands on the portal page with a response_code to close the loop.
 The reference portal does not offer a patient-initiated QR mode.

 Cross-Device (Front Desk Kiosk)